 The AIDC ADS message is used to transfer ADS-C information only.
 Other messaging protocols exist for the transfer of ADS-B information.

-While the AIDC ADS message may be used to transfer ADS-C information, this data may also be transferred using ACARS ground-ground network by re-addressing the received ADS-C message to the other ATSU.
+While the AIDC ADS message may be used to transfer ADS-C information, this data may also be transferred using the ACARS ground-ground network by re-addressing the received ADS-C message to the other ATSU.
 States should agree on the method to be used on a bilateral basis.

 Example: Brisbane ATSU (BNECAYA) receives an ADS-C downlink via the ACARS network from its Data link Service Provider SITA (QXSXMXS)